reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-Next, we'll wire the `Square` component to recive the `value` prop from the `Board` componenet.
-This will require removing the `Square` component's own stateful tracking of `value` and the button's `onClick` prop:
+Next, we'll edit the Square component to receive the `value` prop from the Board component.
+This will require removing the Square component's own stateful tracking of `value` and the button's `onClick` prop:

 ```jsx
 function Square({value}) {